-&lt;sup>14 Construction labour market in the UK: Farmer review October 2016
+14 Construction labour market in the UK: Farmer review October 2016

-&lt;sup>15 IPPR Immigration plans analysis: Two thirds of current EU migrants in health and care sector would have been found ineligible February 2020
+15 IPPR Immigration plans analysis: Two thirds of current EU migrants in health and care sector would have been found ineligible February 2020

-Source Lead in Times (variable metrics) ariable metrics) Build Out Rates / Outlets Findings Summary These are the regions showing the largest supply a challenges.
-Furthermore, London's construction in labour, particularly those from the EU, whose acce proposed new immigration rules post Brexit.
-The b disruption caused by Covid-19 drive wider adoption demand nationally?
+Source Lead in Times (va ariable metrics) Build Out Rat tes / Oi utlets Findings Summary These are the regions showing the largest supp challenges.
+Furthermore, London's construction labour, particularly those from the EU, whose are proposed new immigration rules post Brexit.
+Th disruption caused by Covid-19 drive wider adop demand nationally?
 Start to Finish.
-What factors by size of site (years) 160 dpa - The annual average build-rate affect the build-out rates of Site Size lst edition research (years) This research (years) units) simult 61/outlet/year - average completions per outlet on sites with one outlet sites r 51/outlet/year - for sites of two outlets 45/outlet/year - for sites with three outlets In the sites may be reliant on one key piece of infrastruc likely or impractical.
-In the first edition of this research we touched on t large scale housing sites?
-50-99 LI.
-1.4 Second Edition.
-(Lichfield, 100-499 2.4 2.1 February 2020) 500-999 4.2 3.3 1,000-1,499 4.8 4.6 1,500-1,999 5.4 5.3 2,000+ 6.1 6.1 Source: Lichfields analysis Table 4: Mean delivery rates by site sizes, a comparison with first edition findings Area (Broughton Gate & Brooklands) of Milton Key planning and delivery of housing in Milton Keynes considered in this research as serviced parcels wit Site size 2016 edition 2020 edition delivered as part of the Milton Keynes delivery mo
+What factors S Table I: Average planning approval period by size of site (years) 160 dp a - The annua l average build-rate Geography and Site Configuration - An under-e is the physical opportunity on site.
+For example affect the build-out rates of Site Size lst edition research (years) This research (years) for the largest sites (of 2,000 or more of 2,000 or more Second Edition (Lightight 50-99 IJ 1.4 61/outlet/year - average completions per outlet on sites with one outlet simulateous build out of phases which can have February 2020) 100-499 2.4 2.1 ige completions per that year, for example, by having access points 500-999 4.2 3.3 likely or impractical 1,000-1,499 4.8 4.6 51/out et/year - for sit tes of two outlets 1,500-1,999 5.4 5.3 45/out et/year - for sit tes with three 2,000+ 6.1 6.1 outlets In the first edition of this research we touched c Source: Lichfields a nalysis Table 4: Mean edition findings Site size (dwellings) 50-99 2016 edition research (dpa) 27 2020 edition research (dpa) 22 Difference -5 (-19%) Area (Broughton Gate & Brooklands) of Milton I planning and delivery of housing in Milton Keyn considered in this research as serviced parcels delivered as part of the Milton Keynes delivery i proceed straight onto the site and commence d monitoring data from Milton Keynes Council sug active across the build period.
+In this second er